-1999 Wai 167: The Whanganui River Report "To the extent that the Resource Management Act 1991 vests authority or control in respect of the river in other than Atihaunui, without Atihaunui consent, that Act too is inconsistent with Treaty principles."
+Wai number Extracts 1999 Wai 167: The Whanganui River Report "To the extent that the Resource Management Act 1991 vests authority or control in respect of the river in other than Atihaunui, without Atihaunui consent, that Act too is inconsistent with Treaty principles."
 8 'Management' is the word used for the powers exercised in relation to the Act, but on our analysis of the statute, the powers given to regional authorities in respect of rivers are more akin to ownership.
 However viewed, and no matter how often it is said that the Resource Management Act concerns management and not ownership, in reality the authority or rangatiratanga that was guaranteed to Atihaunui has been taken away.'
-1998 Wai 212: Te Ika Whenua Rivers Report (1999) 7 "While there are now provisions under the Resource Management Act 1991 for consultation with tangata whenua, these could be likened to recognition of tangata whenua as a party with a special interest, not one with authority and control commensurate with tino rangatiratanga over taonga or property." " In the Ngawha Geothermal Resource Report 1993, the Tribunal found that" "In the Te Whanganui-a-Orotu Report 1995, the Tribunal endorsed those findings and drew attention to the absence in that Act of any provision giving priority to the protection of taonga and confirming Treaty rights in the exercise of rangatiratanga and kaitiakitanga" "We agree with those observations and with the view that the Resource Management Act cannot be absence in the absence in the taxe" 1995 Wai 27: The Ngai Tahu Ancillary said to provide compliance by the Crown with the principles of the Treaty relative to those issues."
-"The Tribunal in its Ngawha Geothermal Resource Report (Wai 304) has recently expressed strong reservations about the effect of the words 'take Claims Report into account' in section 8 of the Resource Management Act" "We must now await and see how the Government responds to the Tribunal's recommendations."
+1998 Wai 212: Te Ika Whenua Rivers Report (1999) "While there are now provisions under the Resource Management Act 1991 for consultation with tangata whenua, these could be likened to recognition of tangata whenua as a party with a special interest, not one with authority and control commensurate with tino rangatiratanga over taonga or property."
+7 "In the Ngawha Geothermal Resource Report 1993, the Tribunal found that" "In the Te Whanganui-a-Orotu Report 1995, the Tribunal endorsed those findings and drew attention to the absence in that Act of any provision giving priority to the protection of taonga and confirming Treaty rights in the exercise of rangatiratanga and kaitiakitanga" "We agree with those observations and with the view that the Resource Management Act cannot be said to provide compliance by the Crown with the principles of the Treaty relative to those issues."
+1995 Wai 27: The Ngai Tahu Ancillary Claims Report "The Tribunal in its Ngawha Geothermal Resource Report (Wai 304) has recently expressed strong reservations about the effect of the words 'take into account' in section 8 of the Resource Management Act."
+6 "We must now await and see how the Government responds to the Tribunal's recommendations."
 "We caution, however, that in devolving power to local authorities the Crown's responsibility to uphold the principles of the Treaty is in no way lessened."
-1995 Wai 55: Te Whanganui-a- Orotu report "We endorse the findings in the Ngawha Geothermal Resource Report 1993 "As in the Ngawha claim, we have found in the present claim that the claimants have been or are likely to be prejudicially affected by the foregoing omission and, in particular, by the absence of any provision in the Act giving priority to the protection of their taonga (Te Whanganui-a-Orotu) and confirming their Treaty rights in the exercise of their rangatiratanga and kaitiakitanga to manage and control it as they wish."
-In the present climate, we think that the resource management and conservation management structures are themselves impediments to Treaty
+1995 Wai 55: Te Whanganui-a-Orotu report "We endorse the findings in the Ngawha Geothermal Resource Report 1993.
+As in the Ngawha claim, we have found in the present claim that the claimants have been or are likely to be prejudicially affected by the foregoing omission and, in particular, by the absence of any provision in the Act giving priority to the protection of their taonga (Te Whanganui-a-Orotu) and confirming their Treaty rights in the exercise of their rangatiratanga and kaitiakitanga to manage and control it as they wish."
+"In the present climate, we think that the resource management and conservation management structures are themselves impediments to Treaty principles and utmost good faith."
+1993 Wai 153: Te Arawa Geothermal Resources "We repeat here our finding in chapter 8 of the Ngawha Geothermal Resource Report, that the Resource Management Act 1991 is inconsistent with the principles of the Treaty."
+4 "We reiterate our recommendation in chapter 8 of the [Ngawha Report]"